kghose/lego-scifi/10497-moc/Readme.md

 For fun, I challenged myself to just using the pieces in the 10497, so I can say this is a genuine alt-build of 10497, since you don't need any extra pieces.

+# Copyright

+Design copyright Kaushik Ghose (2022).
+All rights reserved.
+You may not use this design (or any designs here) for commercial purposes, such as selling the instructions or selling the design as a LEGO or LEGO compatible set at any scale.

 # Build diary